 As soon as resistant thoughts arise, turn within and ask, 'To whom are these thoughts occurring?'
 The unspoken reply would be, 'To me'.
 Ask further, 'Who am I?' without conceptualising an answer; then, observe the gaps in-between thoughts.
 As you repeat this exercise regardless of how many resistant thoughts arise, the reactive thinking mind would lose momentum and calm down.
 Why?
 Because the depths of who you are is 'Stillness', and mental noise - which is no more than movements on the surface - would subside when you stop engaging in resistant thoughts and be the non-reactive observer.
 You would need to be alert and ask the question as soon as resistant thoughts arise.
 Over time, this self-inquiry will lead to a noticeable reduction in mental noise and a corresponding increase in inner peace.

-Worldly existence is a playground for you to create and experience your creations.
-You came to have unique individual experiences through your physical perspective and navigate the maze of unpredictability through your non-physical perspective; it's a co-creative process.
-Your physical and non-physical perspectives are two sides of the same coin.
-You are the light, mirror, and reflection.
-You are the experiencer, experiencing, and experienced.
-Each experience - whether desirable or otherwise - is intended by 'You'; it will run the course.
+We came to have unique individual experiences through our physical perspective and navigate the maze of unpredictability through our non-physical perspective; it's a co-creative process.
+Our physical and non-physical perspectives are two sides of the same coin.
+We are spirit and matter in one manifestation.
+We are the experiencer, experiencing, and experienced.
+Each experience will run its course to a natural conclusion.

 Pain & Suffering

-Physical pain is an experience; it's an inherent part of existential reality.
-Like rain, pain comes and goes with varying intensities and for different lengths of time; however, pain does not necessarily equate suffering.
+Pain is the opposite of pleasure.
+The moment we experience pleasure, pain is born.
+Like rain, pain comes and goes with varying intensities and for different lengths of time.
 Pain can be experienced without any suffering.
-Unlike pain, suffering is a state of mind that arises from one's inability to accept 'What Is'.
-Nothing is permanent, wanting it to be so causes suffering.
 At the root of all suffering is one or more of the following reasons: first—ignorance of our true nature; second—belief in separate and distinct existence; third— ‘attachment’; fourth—lack of equanimity; fifth—fear of death.
-Sometimes, suffering acts as a conduit for awakening when all else fails.

-Worldly existence is a hologram; it's a mind's journey.
+Existence•Non-Existence is a hologram.
 The hologram is an imaginary bubble that encapsulates your existential reality.
-You - the embodied consciousness - are inside the bubble.
-You - the formless consciousness - are outside the bubble.
-You, on the inside, are physically focussed with a limited perspective.
+You - the embodied awareness - are inside the bubble.
+You - the indescribable reality - are outside the bubble.
+You, on the inside, are physically focused with a limited perspective.
 You, on the outside, are non-physically focussed with a limitless perspective.
-The physical and non-physical perspectives interact and merge into one to guide the direction of individual and collective experiences within the hologram.
-Your inside-the-bubble desires and preferences will be reflected in the changes to the hologram; however, you must first let go of the need to control or influence outcomes.
-You have to stop trying to make things happen by force, manipulation, or purposeful actions and just go with the flow.
+Each inside-the-bubble perspective gives birth to unique preferences from its vantage point.
+All preferences are of equal value and will influence the changes to the hologram as things evolve.
+Your preferences will manifest as new or changed experiences, but you must first stop trying to make things happen through action.
+You must refrain from using force, manipulation, or purposeful actions and go with the natural flow.
 What does that mean?
 First, don't strive for anything—take things as they come.
 Second, accept all, resist nothing.
 Third, don't react—wait, only respond if necessary.
-Fourth, align yourself with the path of least resistance.
+Fourth, align your thoughts and actions with the path of least resistance.
 Fifth, don't obsess over outcomes.
-The hologram will transform on its own at the right time.

 I am That